mongodb/terraform-provider-mongodbatlas/docs/guides/advanced-cluster-new-sharding-schema.md

 <a id="use-iss"></a>
 ### Use Independent Shard Scaling

-The new sharding schema must be used.
+Use the new sharding schema.
 Each shard must be represented with a unique replication_specs element and `num_shards` must not be used, as illustrated in the following example.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {